 Beyond that, the lack of a food clock means that you can exploit channeling, via items or Sif Muna, to refill MP.
 However be careful with managing your blood bottles while doing this, unless your character is at a point in the game at which it wants to stay mostly at Bloodless, and you have built your late game strategy around this fact.

 Your innate escape ability, Bat Form, is usable only at Satiated or less.
 Experiment with it in safety to find out how much it reduces your carrying capacity.
 An Overloaded bat is not going to escape anything.
 Raise strength or limit the weight of what you carry as needed.

-You can cope with the loss of HP regeneration while Bloodless in a number of ways.
+You can cope with no HP regeneration while Bloodless, or else get around lack of corpses, in a number of ways.

-- Worshipers of Kikubaaqudgha can get a pile of corpses delivered almost anywhere to easily manage your satiation level; this has the advantage of providing out-of-combat healing on demand (as opposed to most of the other options that all require the presence of enemies), and the disadvantage of wasting time as you hunger back down to an undead state.
+- Worshipers of Kikubaaqudgha can get a pile of corpses delivered to easily manage your satiation level; this has the advantage of providing out-of-combat healing on demand and can help one fine-tune your satiation level regardless of the branch.

 - Makhleb provides the most consistent healing, as killing anything has a good chance of healing a significant amount of HP.
 Since you likely won't be consuming as many corpses as other characters, you can send him plenty of blood sacrifices (though if you do need to take a drink every now and then, save the larger corpses for yourself and send him the smaller ones).
 One downside of this ability for Necromancers or Summoners is that, while Makhleb acknowledges allied kills through Piety gain, he does not grant HP for such kills.